 It is a relatively straightforward process to form your LLC.
 Just make sure to abide by all of the following steps.

 You’ll start the formation of your Limited Liability Company by choosing a name for your company.
 It has to be a name that, at the very least, no other Massachusetts company has taken or can legally use.

-For a small fee, SunDoc can run your name search, or you can check out the SunDoc article Is My Business Name Available? to conduct your own search for an available name.
-You will also want to take a look at the USPTO website to look for any registered trademarks on the name you’ve chosen.
+For a small fee, SunDoc can run your name search or reserve your LLC name, or you can conduct your own search for an available name.
+You will also want to check for any registered trademarks on the name you’ve chosen.

 2. Understand the LLC Organizer Requirement.

 An organizer is the person or company that drafts your LLC.
 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer.